tinacms/tinacms/README.md

 npm run start
 ```

+**Do not run `npm install` from inside the `packages` directory**

-> **TinaCMS** uses [**Lerna**](https://lerna.js.org/) to manage dependencies when developing locally.
+TinaCMS uses [Lerna](https://lerna.js.org/) to manage dependencies when developing locally.
 This allows the various packages to reference each other via symlinks.
 Running `npm install` from within a package replaces the symlinks with references to the packages in the npm registry.

 ### Commands